“I love Hue!”

 I would like to change people’s minds about Hue so I created I Love Hue Tour.
 This is a special tour to explore everywhere in Hue by motorbike with lady riders… I want to show the local things so that customers can understand Vietnamese life.”
 Lien

 Lien started her tour company to bring that idea to life, and now employs 20 “lady riders” – mostly English students sourced at the university, where Lien is still studying full time alongside running the tour company.
 She’s a busy woman; between studying at university, teaching English, fundraising for local communities and projects, and studying French, it’s hard to see how she ever found the time to launch a new tour company.
-It’s been tough, particularly because, she says, in Vietnam culture businesses have a tendency to overlook young people, giving preference instead to people with plenty of experience.
+It’s been tough, particularly because, she says, in Vietnamese culture businesses have a tendency to overlook young people, giving preference instead to people with plenty of experience.
 But Lien has two years experience working as a tour guide, an in-depth knowledge of her favourite city, and a whole lot of passionate determination.

 I believe young people like me can do everything, so I will try to keep this tour until it’s successful.”